link to impact on health

 ~60%-70%

 Data from the National Health and Nutrition Examination Survey (1999-2002).
-Dyslipidemia was defined as having ≥1 of the following: Total cholesterol ≥240 mg/dL, TG ≥200 mg/dL, LDL cholesterol ≥160 mg/dL, or HDL cholesterol <40 mg/dL.6
+Dyslipidemia was defined as having ≥1 of the following: total cholesterol ≥240 mg/dL, TGs ≥200 mg/dL, LDL cholesterol ≥160 mg/dL, or HDL cholesterol <40 mg/dL.
+The relationship between BMI and the prevalence of metabolic diseases, including dyslipidemia, was analyzed.8

 Obesity can lead to cardiovascular disease comorbidities

-Increased risk from Overweight (mean BMI=28.7 kg/m2) to Obesity Class 1 (mean BMI=33.7 kg/m2)7
+Increased risk from Overweight (mean BMI=28.7 kg/m2) to Obesity Class 1 (mean BMI=33.7 kg/m2)9

 Graphic of 15, 44, 51 percent risk of cardiovascular disease in obesity